The disappearance of third-party cookies has everyone’s attention. And with their exit drawing nearer, companies can’t afford to look away any longer.

 Thus, the general public has demanded transparency.
 More than transparency, online users want control of what happens to their data.
 Governmental organizations have weighed in defense of their constituents with the creation of the General Data Protection Regulation (GDPR) in the EU and the California Consumer Privacy Act (CCPA) in California, legislating privacy and security of user data.
 Enormous fines are heaped on companies who don’t comply.

-In response to this demand for more transparency, Safari and Firefox blocked third-party cookies by default, and Google Chrome is set to follow suit by 2022.
+In response to this demand for more transparency, Safari and Firefox blocked third-party cookies by default, and Google Chrome is set to follow suit by the end 2023.
 Since Chrome is the preferred browser for the majority of web traffic, the disappearance of cookies hasn’t been on the forefront of marketers’ minds – until now.

 Cookie blocking is not a zero-sum game.
 There are various levels of cookie blocking and tracking, and it’s important that the user be allowed to manage this.
 Cookies can and do provide a much more relevant online experience for sites that use them appropriately.
 As shown, Firefox provides several levels of cookie customization to ensure users have control of their browsing experience:

-There are differences among cross-site cookies and social media trackers.
+There are differences between cross-site cookies and social media trackers.

 Cross-site tracking cookies can be "deposited" or placed on your computer (even sometimes without permission) and can be "harvested" by the next website that you visit – unless you have stipulated in your browser that you do not want any cookies to be deposited on my computer.